How do I know if my business is a small or large group?

 - The result is the number of full-time equivalent employees.

 Knowing how many full-time equivalent employees you have is important.
-They determine your status as a small or large group.
-You should get legal advice if you're not sure how to figure this out.
+You should get legal advice if you need help figuring this out.